yujiang19/Driving-data-interpolation/README.md

 **Column17 -**   A Nx1 array of driving distance in m

-The Current fitting function.mat file in the similar driver data folder is the fitting function based on high-frequency driver data, and the driver\_limit.mat file is the similar driver constraint information.
+The Current fitting function.mat file in the similar driver data folder is the fitting function based on high-frequency driver data and the driver_limit.mat file is the similar driver constraint information.

 # Results